jacksonhenry3/superbit-lensing/README.md

 ---

+## There are four major steps to run this pipeline

+1. Create the virtual environment that has all the required tools built in
+2. set up your data and configure important variables.
+3. Run the code!
+4. Analyse the results

-## Build a Python Virtual Environment with All Required Tools
+### 1. Build a Python Virtual Environment with All Required Tools

 Before running the pipeline, you need to create a specific environment for superbit-lensing.